hadarge/yoshi/.github/ISSUE_TEMPLATE.md

 <!--- If describing a bug, tell us what happens instead of the expected behavior
-      If you are seeing an error, please include the full error message and stack trace If suggesting a change/improvement, explain the difference from current behavior --> ...
+      If you are seeing an error, please include the full error message and stack trace If suggesting a change/improvement, explain the difference from the current behavior --> ...

 ### 💁 Possible Solution